Who am I, and what do I know about trade marks and how many of your problems is this going to resolve.

 What is a trade mark?

 The UK 1994 Act defines a trade mark as “any sign which is capable of being represented in the register in a manner which [makes it possible] to determine the clear and precise subject matter of the protection afforded to the proprietor, and [being capable] of distinguishing goods or services of one undertaking from those of other undertakings.”
-My working definition of a trade mark is that which serves to distinguish the goods or services of one trader from those of others.
+My working definition of a trade mark is that which is capable of graphical representation and serves to distinguish the goods or services of one trader from those of others.

 A trade mark may consist of words (including personal names and signatures), pictures, designs (which for some reason we called ‘devices’), letters, numerals, colours, sounds or the shape of goods, (subject to various provisos) or their packaging.